Scope of this Policy

 Access to personal information

-Access to personal information is limited to authorised employees of the Gardior Group and its services providers who require access to this information for the administration of investments.
+Access to personal information is limited to authorised employees of the Gardior Group and its services providers who require access to this information.
 The information may be disclosed to regulatory agencies to ensure compliance with legal and other regulatory requirements.

 Personal information and how we disclose it